matracy/startup/README.md

 ### Use of focus technologies
 #### HTML
 * display text
-* provide scaffolding to attatch all the other features to
+* provide scaffolding to attach all the other features to
 * forum could be used to submit votes
 #### CSS
 * everything looks better with color
 * much of the voting interface would look better if it wasn't left-justified
 #### JavaScript
 * ripple/blink effect when an option is selected would provide more obvious feedback
 * results could be given as an animation showing how they were calculated.
-Shown work, basicaly.
+Shown work, basically.
-#### React [JS UI framework]
+#### React (JS UI framework)
 * a UI framework feels like it would provide a nice simplification of the CSS and JavaScript described above.
 #### Web service
 ##### Local services